 Why do Americans see guns as intrinsically good when the rest of the civilized world has such a different opinion?

-In the rest of his article, Foer, explores a few potential arguments to his rhetorical question, like public safety, a favourite among my gun-toting companions.
+In the rest of his article, Foer explores a few potential arguments to his rhetorical question, like public safety, a favourite among my gun-toting companions.

 Guns are good because they provide the ultimate self-defense?
-While I’m sure some people believe that having a gun at their bedside will make them safer, they are wrong.
+I’m sure some people believe that having a gun at their bedside will make them safer, but they are wrong.
 This is not my opinion, and it’s not a political or controversial statement.
 It is a fact.
 Guns kept in the home for self-protection are 43 times more likely to kill a family member, friend or acquaintance than to kill an intruder, according to a study published in the New England Journal of Medicine.
 Guns on the street make us less safe.
 For every justifiable handgun homicide, there are more than 50 handgun murders, according to the FBI.

 After a passionate fireside discussion with some pirates on this subject, I had occasion to look into the statistics regarding gun deaths in the USA.
 They really are appalling.
 Check out these stats summarized by NationMaster:

 |British Crime stats||American Crime stats|

 |DEFINITION:||Total recorded intentional homicides committed with a firearm.
 Crime statistics are often better indicators of the prevalence of law enforcement and willingness to report crime, than actual prevalence.|